-You might have been biking for some time now but, are you aware of all the components of a bike?
+You might have been biking for some time now but, are you aware of all the parts of a bike?
 Of course, you might know what handlebars, pedals, seat, spokes, chain etc but have you ever heard of cranks, Derailleurs or rear sprockets?
 Most probably not.
 These aren’t the terms that most people know.
-But, if you are a passionate biker and wish to expand your knowledge, learning about bike anatomy would open up a whole new world to you.
+But, if you are a passionate biker and wish to expand your knowledge about components of a bike, learning about bike anatomy would open up a whole new world to you.

-- Frame: Most Important Component in Bike Anatomy
+- Frame: Most Important Component in a Bike

 - Fork: What Gives Your Bike Direction